Hashem-Dylan/Music-Recomposition/README.md

 Consult Spleeter's documentation for changing other parameters within your configuration file.

+Refer to the `Preprocessing` folder within our repo to take into the code we developed to synthesize our dataset.

 ### Storing
 Upwards of 500GB may be required for training just for **Task 1**.
 We utilized Google Drive as a storage solution as drive data can easily be mounted in Google Collab sessions, allowing us to run preprocessing scripts without using local memory.